rahul98sharma/notes/README.md

 ## What it does

-Open a notepad in the Firefox toolbar to store notes about your browsing.
+Open a notepad in the Firefox toolbar to store notes about your browsing .

 ## How to use it